dichternebel/daddel-bot/README.md

 ## Discord Server Owners and Users

+**BREAKING CHANGES 2021-11:**

-**BREAKING NEWS 2021-11: If you already have this bot running on your discord server, please repeat the invitation asap!
-Due to Discord API and permission changes the bot with the old permission settings is not able to post reactions... ¯\_(ツ)_/¯**
+**If you already have this bot running on your discord server, please repeat the invitation asap!
+Due to Discord API and permission changes the bot with the old permission settings is not able to post reactions... ¯\\_(ツ)_/¯**

 In order to use this bot the first thing to do is to invite it to your Discord server by following this [link](https://discord.com/oauth2/authorize?client_id=797866820996169779&permissions=93248&scope=bot):